Take A Thrilling Road Trip To The 8 Most Abandoned Places In Massachusetts

 What is the most haunted place in Massachusetts?

 How does a haunted road trip in Massachusetts sound?
-You’ve got an abundance of haunted places in Massachusetts from which to choose, so you can create your own or use one we’ve created (just click the link in the previous sentence).
 Visit such haunted places in Massachusetts as the Hoosac Tunnel in North Adams.
-While you can’t go in the tunnel, which is still used by freight railcars, you can explore the area around it.
 It took more than a quarter of a century to build the tunnel.
-During that time, more than 200 miners died in accidents.
-If you explore the area near the tunnel, you just might just see lights shining from the tunnel (when no one is there) and come across ghostly figures.
+During that time, more than 200 miners died in accidents and today there have been reports of ghostly figures.